 Today, VR is most commonly used for entertainment purposes.
 Gaming or 3D cinema.
 However, the technology is beginning to find a place in the professional world.

 The framework of building a virtual world is similar to building a digital world through VFX.
-As a production company in Atlanta, GA we revel at all opportunities to create worlds, and our head of VFX built one of the most impressive worlds to date on HBO’s, Game of Thrones.
+As a post-production studio in Atlanta, GA we revel at all opportunities to create worlds, and our head of VFX built one of the most impressive worlds to date on HBO’s, Game of Thrones.
 Building worlds in 3-D space is all about tracking and compositing.
 When you walk through environments in VR, the world adjusts.
 It’s what makes the experience feel reel.
+For more information regarding how you can Experience a digital world through Virtual Reality Videos, make sure to real our article about this.

 If you are interested in building Virtual Worlds consider going to art school like SCAD.
 If you already have the know-how, CONTACT us.
 It’s our passion.